Divers find Challenger space shuttle wreckage off Florida coast

 By Dan Whitcomb

-Nov 10 (Reuters) - Divers from a documentary crew looking for the wreckage of a World War II aircraft off the coast of Florida found a large piece of the space shuttle Challenger, which exploded and broke apart shortly after its launch 1986, NASA said on Thursday.
+Nov 10 (Reuters) - Divers from a documentary crew looking for the wreckage of a World War Two aircraft off the coast of Florida found a 20-foot section of the space shuttle Challenger, which exploded and broke apart shortly after its launch in 1986, NASA said on Thursday.

 The divers contacted NASA after spotting a large, clearly modern object mostly covered in sand at the bottom of the ocean and bearing the shuttle's distinctive tiles, the space agency said in a written statement.